The White House is relying on hate groups and their junk research to defend the RAISE Act

 The White House relied on anti-immigrant nativist groups to justify its defense of the RAISE Act

-Stephen Miller cited CIS’ George Borjas and Stephen Camarota to misinform about immigrants’ economic impact.
+Stephen Miller cited the Center for Immigration Studies' (CIS) George Borjas and Stephen Camarota to misinform about immigrants’ economic impact.
 At the August 2 White House press briefing, Stephen Miller, one of Trump’s senior policy advisers, mentioned George Borjas, a CIS contributor, and Steven Camarota, CIS’ director of research, as sources of information that laid the groundwork for the proposed immigration policy:

 GLENN THRUSH: Two quick questions.
 First of all, let's have some statistics.
 There've been a lot of studies out there that don't show a correlation between low-skilled immigration and the loss of jobs for native workers.
 Cite for me, if you could, one or two studies with specific numbers that prove the correlation between those two things because your entire policy is based on that.
 And secondly, I have sources that told me about a month ago that you guys have sort of elbowed infrastructure out of the way to get immigration on the legislative queue.
 Tell me why this is more important than infrastructure.

 STEPHEN MILLER: Your latter statement isn't true.
 I think the most recent study I will point to is the study from George Borjas that he just did about the Mariel boatlift, and he went back and re-examined and opened up the old data and talked about how it actually did reduce wages for workers who were living there at the time.
 And Borjas has, of course, done enormous amounts of research on this, as has the Peter Kirsanow on the U.S. Civil Rights Commission, as has Steve Camarota of the Center for Immigration Studies, and so on and so forth.

 THRUSH: How about the National Academies of Science, Engineering, and Medicine?